 Much can be said about this idea of speaking into existence, as I have already written on this significant subject – Is Death and Life Really in the Power of the Tongue?

-Keeping Our Objectivity In conclusion, I will repeat how very important it is to remember that the law of attraction is not the end-all, but only a means to an end.
+In conclusion, I will repeat how very important it is to remember the law of attraction is not the end-all, but only a means to an end.
 The ultimate focus of Christianity is the Holy Trinity — not our wish list, not the universe, nor mind sciences, but Almighty God — and indeed He is the Almighty Creator, and we are His created; and we must denounce that oldest lie in the book which that serpent retorts, “…and you will be like God…” –Gen 3:5

 Keeping that perspective is of the essence in the endeavors of a Christian life and remembering that God is not subject to us, but it is we who are subject to God.